 ECCENTRIC CINEMA

-Our monthly screening of The Room takes place April 12.
-If you have not experienced The Room at the Drexel, you don’t know what you’re missing!
-The loyal fans have created their own live experience á la The Rocky Horror Picture Show and they’re always excited to indoctrinate newbies into the cult of Wiseau.
-A Drexel tradition for 15 years, The Room is true outside art.
+Tommy Wiseau’s The Room screens May 10.
+If you have not experienced The Room at the Drexel, you don’t know what you’re missing.
+The loyal fans have created their own live experience à la The Rocky Horror Picture Show.
+They’re always excited to indoctrinate newbies into the cult of Wiseau.
+A Drexel tradition for 16 years, The Room is a gonzo masterpiece.

 THE ROOM (2003)